matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 avoids us having to always send lots of individual relation events to the client.

-State events never bundle aggregations.
+Aggregations are never bundled into state events.

 Here's an example of what that can look like for some ficticious `rel_type`s: